zeek/zeek-docs/scripts/base/bif/plugins/Zeek_UDP.events.bif.zeek.rst

    'C'/'c' history reporting.

-   :u: The connection record for the corresponding UDP flow.
+   :param u: The connection record for the corresponding UDP flow.

-   :is_orig: True if the event is raised for the originator side.
+   :param is_orig: True if the event is raised for the originator side.

-   :threshold: the threshold that was crossed
+   :param threshold: the threshold that was crossed

    .. zeek:see::  udp_reply udp_request udp_session_done
       tcp_multiple_checksum_errors